BootsnAll Travel Network

 Dieser Eintrag ist ein Gasteintrag von unserem Neffen Justin (genannt Jazzy-Fizzle) der uns in April besuchte.

-Als ich zum ersten mal hörte das ich Onkel, Allison und die Kinder besuchen kommen könnte war ich total ...
+Als ich zum ersten mal hörte das ich Onkel, Allison und die Kinder besuchen kommen könnte war ich ...
 [Continue reading this entry]

 My Take on Taxco